KCL-BMEIS/OOP/week2B.md

 This is perfectly legal in C++!

 .explain-top[
-Similarly, the variable at block scope *shadows* the variable of the same name at function scope
+Similarly, the variable at block scope *hides* the variable of the same name at function scope
 - at this point, any reference to `count` is assumed to refer to the *block scope* variable
 - the function and global scope versions of `count` still exist, but are no longer accessible